Family Network’s mission is to meet the needs of families in Northwest Arkansas for individualized parenting education and family support.

 The “Network” can be viewed as a network of families, as a network of information for parents, and as a network of professionals and organizations that provide support to families who have taken on the most important job they will ever have – Parenting!!

-To empower young women who are pregnant and parenting their first child to:
+To empower young women who are pregnant and parenting to:

 - Provide a healthy, nurturing and stimulating environment for their children

 - Create positive family relationships

 - Develop personal, educational and vocational skills that lead to a more productive life